 At Old Hall, no pupil is left-behind and we ensure that intervention sessions are held for pupils that need that extra bit of encouragement to fulfil their full potential.

 At Old Hall our pupils are taught to learn by-heart the basic addition, subtraction, multiplication and division facts.
 These give them confidence to approach harder calculations as well as serving as building blocks to help solve them.
-We strongly encourage the use of engaging, fun and repetitive songs to bolster this initial learning. *UPDATE: Unfortunately, due to Covid-19 Restrictions, singing is currently not allowed in classrooms in England.
+We strongly encourage the use of engaging, fun and repetitive songs to bolster this initial learning.

 A range of written and mental calculation methods are taught.
 Our pupils are encouraged to develop their decision-making skills, thinking flexibly about how to apply what they know in the most effective way in the context of specific problems.
 Mental Mathematics is practised daily throughout Key Stages 1 and 2.
 This regular practice allows pupils to build speed, reliability and confidence and provides essential support to the parallel development of written calculation skills.